Complement 3 deficiency: Clinical implications

 C3 deficiency makes an individual susceptible to severe, recurrent infections from encapsulated bacteria.
-These infections are more often caused by gram-negative bacteria (such as Neisseria meningitidis, Haemophilus influenzae, Klebsiella aerogenes, and Escherichia coli), but can also be caused by gram-positive bacteria (such as Streptococcus pneumoniae, Streptoccocus pyogenes, Staphylococcus aureus, and Streptococcus milleri).
+These infections are more often caused by gram-negative bacteria (such as Neisseria meningitidis, Haemophilus influenzae, Klebsiella aerogenes, and Escherichia coli), but can also be caused by gram-positive bacteria (such as Streptococcus pneumoniae, Streptococcus pyogenes, Staphylococcus aureus, and Streptococcus milleri).
 Infections of the respiratory tract, such as pneumonia, have commonly been observed in C3 deficient patients.

 In some cases, primary and secondary C3 deficiency have been associated with the onset of rheumatic or renal (kidney) diseases, such as systemic lupus erythematosus and membranoproliferative glomerulonephritis.
 (Note that some studies have grouped rheumatic and renal diseases under the broader category of immune complex-mediated diseases.)
 There have been recorded cases of C3 deficient patients that suffer only from immune complex-mediated diseases and not severe, recurrent infections.

 Treatment for C3 deficiency has generally involved the prescription of regular antibiotics intended to prevent infection.